Co-author: Michelle Norton

 When can you change your mind about buying a house?

 Prospective buyers can change their mind about buying a house any time before settlement – but the consequences of this are different, depending on when you make the choice to pull out.
-If you back out of a property purchase during the cooling-off period, the financial penalty varies; if you back out once the contract is unconditional, the contract will specify the financial penalties.
+If you back out of a property purchase when the sale is still conditional, the financial penalty varies.
+If you back out once the contract is unconditional, the contract will specify the financial penalties.

 “It is a commonly held, but completely erroneous, belief that there is a cooling-off period when a sale and purchase agreement is signed.